 How GPR Works

-The energy travels through the concrete and is reflected back to the receiving antenna from any subsurface discontinuities, such as voids, metallic and non-metallic structures, geological strata, etc.
+Ground Penetrating Radar (GPR) operates on the principle of transmission, reflection, and detection of short-duration electromagnetic pulses.
+These pulses are emitted from a transducer that is moved across the surface being examined.
+The energy from these pulses travels through the concrete and is reflected back to the receiving antenna whenever it encounters subsurface discontinuities, such as voids, metallic and non-metallic structures, or geological strata.

-The time the electromagnetic pulse takes to travel from the transmitting antenna to the target and back to the receiving antenna is continuously recorded.
-The collected data are displayed in real-time on a computer.
+The time it takes for the electromagnetic pulse to travel from the transmitting antenna to the target and back to the receiving antenna is continuously recorded.
+This real-time data is displayed on a computer, allowing for immediate on-site interpretation or digital processing to create detailed plan-view maps, cross-sectional images, and three-dimensional models.
+This capability makes GPR a versatile and invaluable tool for applications in construction, geological surveying, and infrastructure maintenance.